 As already stated, we do not want to make statements on infinitely many input instances.
-Rather, concerning the input instances, we merely want to make hypothetical statements of the form "Suppose that some x_0 is given.
+Rather, concerning the input instances, we merely want to make hypothetical statements of the form "Suppose that some $x_0$ is given.
 Then $A(x_0)$ holds.".

 But what shall it mean that the statement is "hypothetical"?
-Our idea is that the reader always only imagines a particular algorithmically given x_0 .
-But this reases again a question as it is not clear what algorithmic constructions shall be allowed.
+Our idea is that the reader always only imagines a particular algorithmically given $x_0$ .
+But this raises again a question as it is not clear what algorithmic constructions shall be allowed.
 (It does not help to say "all possible constructions", because we want to discuss what we shall deem as being possible.)
-The strictest possible solution, the most narrow interpretation which seems to be reasonable, is: Such a hypothetical statement is on all x_0 which have been algorithmically given or will be algorithmically given by any concious being shall be allowed.
-More wider interpretations, which go more in the direction of story telling, are possible.
+The strictest possible solution, the most narrow interpretation which seems to be reasonable, is: Such a hypothetical statement is on all $x_0$ which have been algorithmically given or will be algorithmically given by any conscious being shall be allowed.
+Wider interpretations, which go more in the direction of story telling, are possible.

-24One can then discuss when two texts should be regarded as being equal and also if a physically given text denotes something like an "abstract text"; in any case it is evident that texts can be given physically and literally.
+&lt;sup>26One can then discuss when two texts should be regarded as being equal and also if a physically given text denotes something like an "abstract text"; in any case it is evident that texts can be given physically and literally.

-This leads to a corresponding interpretation of the forall-quantifier: We interpret a statement of the form " $\forall x : A(x)$ " (including corresponding statements in natural language) as:
+These hypothetical interpretations lead to a corresponding interpretation of the forall-quantifier: We interpret a statement of the form " $\forall x : A(x)$ " (including corresponding statements in natural language) as:

-Suppose some x_0 is algorithmically given.
+Suppose some $x_0$ is algorithmically given.
 Then $A(x_0)$ holds.

-Similarly, for " $\exists x : A(x)$ " one might then not only say "Some x_0 with $A(x_0)$ can be constructed, but also:
+Similarly, for " $\exists x : A(x)$ " one might then not only say "Some $x_0$ with $A(x_0)$ can be constructed, but also:

-Some x_0 with $A(x_0)$ is algorithmically given.
+Some $x_0$ with $A(x_0)$ is algorithmically given.

-Is this interpretation always possible, that is, can one reasonably interpret statements of constructive mathematics as outlined in the previous subsection in this "hypothetical" way?
+Is this interpretations always possible, that is, can one reasonably interpret statements of constructive mathematics as outlined in the previous subsection in this "hypothetical" way?
 In particular, is the interpretation consistent with (typed) Intuitionistic Predicate Calculus?
-The author's answer is that this is so; after all the only occurrence of the forall-quantifier in the axiom scheme is the scheme $(\forall x : A(x)) \rightarrow A(t)$, and this is nicely consistent with our interpretation.
+The author's answer is that this is so; after all the only occurrence of the forall-quantifier in the axiom scheme is the scheme $(\forall x : A(x)) \rightarrow A(t)$ , and this is nicely consistent with our interpretation.